-- 1. MMC will expand preventive care and care management programs. - Marshall's Outpatient Care Management .
-Department (OCM), focuses on improving the effectiveness and quality of care for patients with high risk for readmission after discharge.
-Similar to an assigned Case Manager while in the hospital, the team will assist in navigating patients and their families through the challenges of the health care system, to make sure that the patient has ongoing education about their health, ensure satisfaction of services and provide support while valuing our patients' individual physical and mental well-being, while preventing re-admissions and unnecessary emergency room visits.
-In 2017, the OCM saw 120 patients. - Marshall's Community Care Network (CCN), was developed to help people coordinate their healthcare even after they are discharged from the hospital.
-A team made up of social workers, registered nurses, RN case managers, pharmacists, diabetes educators, dietitians, home health nurses and others to helps patients navigate their path to improved health.
-Dedicated clinical and medical directors oversee patients to make sure the team supports their goals and the physicians' plan of care.
-In 2017, CCN expanded to 189 patients.
+- MMC will expand preventive care and care management programs. - Marshall's Outpatient Care Management Department (OPCM), focuses on improving the effectiveness and quality of care for patients with high risk for readmission after discharge.
+Similar to an assigned case manager while in the hospital, the team will telephonically assist in navigating patients and their families through the challenges of the health care system, making sure that the patient has ongoing education about their health, ensuring satisfaction of services and providing support while valuing our patients' individual physical and mental well-being, all while preventing re-admissions and unnecessary emergency room visits.
+In 2017, the OCM worked with 120 patients and in 2018, 1,180 patients. - Marshall's Community Care Network (CCN), was developed to help people coordinate their healthcare in the community by providing in-home and telephonic support.
+A team made up of social workers, registered nurses, RN case managers, pharmacists, diabetes educators, dietitians and others help patients navigate their path to improved health.
+A dedicated clinical nurse leader and a medical director oversee patients to make sure the team supports their goals and the physicians' plan of care.
+In 2017 and 2018, CCN assisted 189 patients. - Congestive Heart Active Telephone Treatment (CHATT) program helps patients manage congestive heart failure.
+CHATT improves patients' quality of life, reduce CHF